Trying to write Korean names in English seems simple—until you look closer

 So this is what I told my students.

 What I focused on then, and what I’d like to focus on now, is the use of capital letters.
-The main focus is on how to use them when writing Korean names in English—paying particular attention to given names.
+The main focus is on how to use them when writing Korean names in English.
+This is particularly applicable to given names.

 Rule #1—Names always begin with a capital letter.
 Always.
-(We can ignore lowercase name prefixes like ‘van,’ as they don’t apply to Korean names)
+(We can ignore lowercase name prefixes like “van.”
+They don’t apply to Korean names.)

 Rule #2—You can’t use a capital letter in the middle of a word.